 What are secondary antagonists?

 In some films, there’s a primary antagonist, and then several secondary antagonists.
-A great example of such a film is Quentin Tarantino’s Kill Bill.
-The primary antagonist in Kill Bill is Bill himself.
-The secondary antagonists are the members of the Deadly Viper Assassination Squad.
+A great example of this can be found in Kill Bill, directed by Quentin Tarantino.
+The primary antagonist in is Bill himself, naturally, but the secondary villains are the members of the Deadly Viper Assassination Squad.

 In this next scene, we’ll see how Quentin Tarantino writes secondary antagonists into the script through the use of The Bride’s “Death List.”